WUBBSY/RGBDeck/README.md

 ![Front](https://user-images.githubusercontent.com/38454270/216425124-1bf0d9cd-a282-4135-b74b-2863e37c24a7.jpg)

+>## Huge thanks to [Adam Honse](https://github.com/CalcProgrammer1) for finding the I2C interface of the Steam Deck and implementing it into OpenRGB.
+> You can find the I2C sketch for the Adafruit Trinket M0 on his [Github](https://gitlab.com/CalcProgrammer1/Arduino_I2C_NeoPixel_Controller/-/tree/adafruit_trinket_m0).
+You can then use the Flatpack version from the Discover Store on the Steam Deck to control your LEDs.
+You'll have to  enable I2C on the Steam Deck first though.
+I'll update this guide in the next days to include the setup for OpenRGB.
+I'll also updating some images and graphics to include easier soldering points since there seems to be SD revisions without the initially used probing points.

 >## Disclaimer:
 > **This Project includes modification of the Steam Deck hardware and soldering of thin wires and small pads.
 Please be careful as to not damage your hardware.**
 This Mod is finicky and should only be done if you're competent in soldering and working with electronics.